ChronosSF/cPointDisplay/README.md

 - Icicles

 ***Note***: For Soul Shards both full and fractional values are supported.
 Enable only one of them.
 The `Soul Shards Precise` units will work properly for Demonology and Affliction.

+## Options

+- General Settings
+    - Hide Default UI point display
+    - Show at 0 points/stacks
+    - Hide unused points/stacks
+    - Direction
+        - Switch between Horizontal and Vertical
+        - Reverse orientation
+- Position
+    - X and Y offsets
+    - Anchor To and From
+    - Parent it to any panel
+    - Set Frame Strata and Level
+- Point Bars - Each individual point can be customized
+- Combat Fader
+    - Change the Point Display opacity based on player status
+        - In Combat
+        - Hurt
+        - Target selected
+        - Out of combat
+- Profiles (Ace)

 ### Requests